What is mesothelioma?

 Peritoneal mesothelioma develops in the peritoneum, the membrane that lines the walls and covers the organs of the abdomen and pelvis.
 These organs include the stomach, bowel, liver, kidneys and, in women, the uterus and ovaries.

 Less than 10% of all mesotheliomas are in the abdomen.

 The peritoneum has two layers.
 The inner layer lines the surface of organs such as the bowel, liver and ovaries and is called the visceral peritoneum.
 The outer layer lines the walls of the abdomen and pelvis, and is called the parietal peritoneum.

-Asbestos is the name of a group of naturally occurring minerals that are resistant to high temperatures and humidity.
+Asbestos is a group of naturally occurring minerals that are resistant to high temperatures and humidity.
 It was used in many building products in Australia from the 1940s until 1987.
-Since 2004, Australia has had a ban on asbestos being sold, reused and/or imported.
-It is still present in many older buildings, so special precautions must be taken when renovating or demolishing.
-It has also been found in some recently imported products despite the ban.
+Since 2004, Australia has banned asbestos being sold, reused and/or imported.

 It can take many years for mesothelioma to develop after a person is exposed to asbestos.
 This is called the latency period or interval – it is usually between 20 and 60 years (most commonly around 40 years) after exposure.

 Australia has one of the highest rates of mesothelioma in the world, with 757 Australians diagnosed in 2016.
 Men are four times more likely than women to be diagnosed with mesothelioma, probably because many cases have been caused by exposure to asbestos at work.

 Pleural mesothelioma makes up about 93% of all mesothelioma cases.
 Peritoneal mesothelioma is less common and makes up nearly 7% of cases.
 Mesothelioma is more common in people over the age of 65, but can occur in younger people.